andrewmoles2/rTrainIntroduction/Workshop5/rWorkshop5.md

 ## [1] "Yes I can afford pizza!"
 ```

 If you have a vector with multiple elements you can use the built in `ifelse()` function.
-The make up of this function is: *the test (x \< y), what happens when true, and what happens when false (the else)*.
+The make up of this function is: the test: (x < y), what happens when true, and what happens when false (the else).
 This function will compare each element for you. `ifelse()` is generally easier to use than the if statement and does the same.

 ```r